NOED7I/muletter/INSTALL.md

 `https (false | true)` is optionnal. `false` or simply not defined is usually the best choice because most of web hosting / PaaS already provide https.
 If `true`, the app will automatically generate certificates with `openssl` and handle https.
 Note that openssl must be installed with this option.

 `key` is optionnal and should be used only for development purpose.
 It disables the crypto auto-generation access key.

-3) Deploy all files on OpenShift Online, Heroku.. or your own server